 Age of the Earth

 The modern consensus is that the Earth is 4.543 billion years old.
 We have at least two good reasons for believing this.
-In the first place, this age forms the backbone of a geological model that is consistent with many diverse fields.
-So everything fits together and so far no other assumption has come close to answering all the questions.
+In the first place, this age forms the backbone of a geological model that is consistent with many diverse observations and fields of study.
+And so far no other estimate comes close to explaining all the observations.

-The methodology of science is that after many observations, we can create mathematical models that are effectively curve fits.
+The methodology of science is that after many observations, we create mathematical models which are effectively curve fits.
 The challenge has been to resolve inconsistencies especially across disciplines originally thought unrelated.
-But over centuries there is invariably a convergence of many ideas which gradually evolve into a coherent understanding.
+But over time understandings invariably converge to form a coherent whole.

-On the other side of the argument, the first century Roman philosopher Lucretius, in his treatise “The Nature of Things” noted the earliest Greek writings dated only as far back as the Trojan War.
-He thus surmised creation occurred about 1000 B.C. with little allowance for pre-literate societies.
-Talmudic Jewish rabbis and such notables as Martin Luther, John Calvin and others improved on this estimate by relying on the Old Testament.
-They correctly noted the first five books of the Bible (1450-1290 B.C.) were among the world’s oldest literally works preserving oral traditions dating back to perhaps 2000 B.C.
+In one of the earliest musings, the first century Roman philosopher Lucretius, in his treatise “The Nature of Things” noted the earliest Greek writings dated only as far back as the Trojan War.
+With little allowance for pre-literate societies, he thus surmised creation occurred about 1000 B.C.
+Talmudic Jewish rabbis as well as such Protestant notables as Martin Luther, John Calvin and others improved on this estimate by relying on the Old Testament.
+They correctly noted the first five books of the Bible (1450-1290 B.C.) were among the world’s oldest written records preserving oral traditions dating as far back as 2000 B.C.
 Summing the lineages gave a rough time span of about 6000 years.
-In an absurd but not totally irrational refinement, Calvinist Archbishop James Ussher in 1684 calculated the definitive moment of creation as having occurred at 6 PM on the evening of October 22, 4004 B.C.
+Somewhat whimsically, the Protestant Calvinist Archbishop James Ussher in 1684 calculated the definitive moment of creation as having occurred at 6 PM on the evening of October 22, 4004 B.C.

-We now know from deposition rates of sedimentary basins on Earth, from the nuclear physics of stellar evolution, from the time required for animal breeders to develop new characteristics providing a time scale for the natural evolution of new species, from sea floor spreading and continental drift, from the distribution of craters on the moon and around the solar system, and from many other observations, that the earth must have existed for at least hundreds of millions of years.
-But this truly vast expanse of time has only been appreciated within the last several centuries.
+We now know from deposition rates of sedimentary basins on Earth, from sea floor spreading and continental drift, from the nuclear physics of stellar evolution, from the distribution of craters on the moon and around the solar system, from the time animal breeders require to develop new characteristics providing a time scale for the natural evolution, and from many other observations, that the earth must have existed for at least hundreds of millions of years.
+But this truly vast expanse of time has only been accurately quantified within the last several centuries.

 The best physical evidence for an ancient earth comes from the decay of radioactive elements in rocks.
 Radioactivity was discovered in 1896 by Henri Becquerel and the first rocks haphazardly dated by Rutherford and Beltwood by about 1905.
 But the modern value, which added billions of years to earlier estimates, was only developed in the 1950s and within the bounds of living memory.

-Generally the rocks on earth are not useful for determining its precise age.
-From measurements of radioactive decay, nary a pebble appears older than about 3.8 billion years.
-This is because rocks and mountain ranges are born in volcanoes and then weathered away to form sedimentary basins.
-Later these may be buried under many layers of deposits which under heat and pressure slowly transform into metamorphic structures.
+But paradoxically, rocks on earth are not useful for determining its precise age because, while ancient, their ages vary widely and nary a pebble appears older than about 3.8 billion years.
+This is because mountain ranges are born in volcanoes and then weathered away to form sedimentary basins.
+Later these may be buried under many layers of deposits which under heat and pressure slowly transform into metamorphic minerals.
 Eventually everything is recycled as plate tectonics subducts continents back into the mantle to be re-melted.
-And this process apparently repeats in a never ending cycle.
+And this process has apparently gone through many such cycles and continues today.

 A very few rocks, however, contain zircon crystals which can survive being eroded out of their original matrix and incorporated into another rock later.
 Several tiny inclusions from Jack Hills, Australia appear to be older than 4 billion years.
 And baring as yet undetected contamination from a variety of sources, three of these tiny crystals have the world’s record of 4.4 billion years.